 Yup.
 That's pretty much all we know about her.

-Before the murders, in Raskolnikov's mind, Lizaveta, Dounia, and Sonia have almost merged into a single abused person, whom he feels completely powerless to help.
+In Raskolnikov's mind (at least before he starts getting axe happy), Lizaveta, Dounia, and Sonia have almost merged into a single abused person whom he feels completely powerless to help.
 Thinking that Lizaveta won't be at home when he plans to kill Alyona is one thing that motivates him to follow through with his plan.

-The irony is rich.
-If he hadn't been running late, if he hadn't forgotten to shut the door, if he hadn't reacted to Lizaveta's presence by lowering his axe, she wouldn't be dead and just maybe his plan would have worked.
+The irony is richer than Bill Gates.
+If he hadn't been running late, if he hadn't forgotten to shut the door, and if he hadn't reacted to Lizaveta's presence by lowering his axe, she wouldn't be dead...and just maybe his plan would have worked.
 Yet, until Raskolnikov and Sonia get together, Lizaveta doesn't seem to weigh much on his mind, or anybody else's.